Clariant Chemicals (India) Limited (the ''Company'') is a public limited Company domiciled in India and

-The Company recognises sale of goods on transfer of significant risks and rewards of ownership of the
+The Company recognizes sale of goods on transfer of significant risks and rewards of ownership of the

-excise duty, sales tax and trade
+the terms of contract.
+Sales are net of excise duty, sales tax and trade

-receive the payment is established.
+commission is established.

 (c) Excise duty

 Excise duty payable on products is accounted for at the time of dispatch of goods from the factories and

-the year end.
+held at the period end.